Improvement Practitioner (Level 4)

 - Coach teams and share best practice

-As part of the apprenticeship, they will lead a smaller project and/or play a key supporting role in a larger programme – tackling issues that may require swift problem solving, or re-occurring challenges that require in-depth analysis and the implementation of a range of effective and sustainable countermeasures.
+As part of the apprenticeship, the apprentice will lead a smaller project and/or play a key supporting role in a larger programme, tackling issues that may require swift problem-solving, or re-occurring challenges that require in-depth analysis and the implementation of a range of effective and sustainable countermeasures.
 They are the focal point for all stakeholders and responsible for communication throughout a project.

 The assessment for this apprenticeship is made up of three elements:

 - Multiple choice examination – to assess knowledge elements of the standard

 - Project report, presentation & questioning – to holistically assess knowledge, skills and behaviours (KSBs) in the standard

 - Professional discussion underpinned by log – to holistically assess KSBs across the standard.

 In accordance with Education and Skills Funding Agency (ESFA) guidance, an apprentice must be given 20% of their paid working hours for off-the-job training.
 Off-the-job training is defined as an activity where learning is taking place that is:

 - Directly relevant to the apprenticeship standard or framework